samjones00/docs/docs/_documentation/authentication-identity-servicestack.md

 Create new `mvcauth` project with:

-    $ web new mvcauth ProjectName
+    $ x new mvcauth ProjectName

 The ServiceStack Auth is pre-configured to persist users in an OrmLite Auth Repository (default SQLite) and enables both local
 Username/Password Credentials Auth as well as external Sign In's via Facebook, Twitter, Google and the new Microsoft Graph OAuth providers: